sheerun/vim-inspect/README.md

 Connects to server but I'm unable to receive any message.
 After I manage to get response I need to figure out how to unmask response payload and convert it to string...
 Any help would be appreciated to create working proof of concept.

+## Requirements

+Only Vim 8, no python is used.

 ## Testing

 ```